 VACATION workout ??? ??? ????
 60 Minute AMRAP (As many rounds and reps as possible)?: ??? ????
 Shuttle Run x 5 10 Push-ups 50m Walking Lunges 20 Burpees Run 500m Sandbag Carry (50m) + 12 sandbag squats (YES I brought my @roguefitness sandbag all the way to Nicaragua ?) ??? ????
 No matter where you are there’s always a time and place to get a workout in!
 My goal for this was just to keep moving.
 Got spicy doing it in the sand. ?
 Give it a try! ??? ???? @holtekristin @nicdehart08 @_hessa.a the AMRAP fun continues. ? ??? ???? #Offseason #Training

-Lauren Fisher is like any ordinary 24-year-old.
-She goes to college, hangs out with friends, enjoys traveling — and did we mention she makes time to be a top athlete?
-If this girl can focus on her studies while dedicating time to hit the box, the rest of us have no excuse to skip the gym today!
-She has even competed in the Games five times — three times individually and twice as part of a team.
+Lauren Fisher is like any ordinary 25-year-old.
+She works hard, hangs out with friends, enjoys traveling — and did we mention she makes time to be a top athlete?
+If this girl can focus on her business while dedicating time to hit the box, the rest of us have no excuse to skip the gym today!
+She’s been to the Games both as an individual and on a team, and she’s crushed it every single time.

 Lauren has a YouTube channel detailing her fitness journey.
 Coming from a family that’s active in sports, it came to her naturally.
 She believes that everyone has a gift, and she believes hers is fitness.
 If you want to find out how she started in the sport, you can check out this video.

 Mat is the Champion of the 2016, 2017, 2018, and 2019 Games.
 What could be more inspirational than that?
 With his unwavering commitment to fitness, like any other athlete, you’re sure to feel a boost in motivation.